spencercarnage/personal/src/content/blog/tailwind-codemod.md

 arguments are missing, we will exit the program.

 At this point, we are only logging the values of the two arguments.
-Next will set up JSCodeShift to parse the `tailwind.config.js` files, logging their contents.
+Next will set up JSCodeShift to parse the `tailwind.config.mjs` files, logging their contents.

 code snippet